-In the NPPF35 Biodiversity Net Gain is referenced strongly in terms of planning policymaking and development decision-taking.
-Elsewhere references in the NPPF36 suggest that delivery of biodiversity net gain should facilitate sustainable development and by implication not hinder it by causing unnecessary delays.
-Net gain for biodiversity is far more prominent in the updated NPPF (2018) than in previous policy guidance.
+In the NPPF protection and enhancement of biodiversity is referenced strongly in terms of planning, policymaking and development decision-taking.
+Elsewhere references in the NPPF suggest that delivery of biodiversity net gain should facilitate sustainable development and by implication not hinder it by causing unnecessary delays.